Fill out the short form and click the button "Apply to join this group"

 We will do our best to approve everyone as soon as possible.

-The LDN Yahoo Group is an announcement and discussion group for those interested in LDN, and who wish to be notified about updates to this website.
+The LDN Google Group is an announcement and discussion group for those interested in LDN, and who wish to be notified about updates to this website.
 We expect that official announcements to the group will be fairly infrequent, typically not more than one per month.
-Group members not wishing to receive general discussion e-mail from other members may set their message delivery option to "Special Notices" when joining, or by logging on to the LDN Yahoo Group site and clicking on "Edit My Membership."
+Group members may set their message delivery options by logging onto the LDN Google Group site.

 “Low Dose Naltrexone (LDN) may well be the most important therapeutic breakthrough in over fifty years.
 It provides a new, safe and inexpensive method of medical treatment by mobilizing the natural defenses of one’s own immune system.

 “LDN substantially reduces health care costs and improves treatment of a wide array of diseases.
 Unfortunately, because naltrexone has been without patent protection for many years, no pharmaceutical company will bear the expense of the large clinical trials necessary for FDA approval of LDN’s new special uses.
 It is now up to public institutions to seize the opportunity that LDN offers.”

 CBS News Reports: "Wonder drug" LDN Could Help Treat Cancer, Multiple Sclerosis

 JACKSONVILLE, FLA (CBS) — February, 2008 — This report features an interview with Lori Miles, an MS sufferer who can now walk again, thanks to LDN.
 Also quoted in the piece is Dr. Daniel Kantor, neurologist and director of the Comprehensive Multiple Sclerosis Program at the Shands Jacksonville Neuroscience Institute: "I would like all of us to write to our congressmen, ask the FDA and NIH—National Institutes of Health—to fund more research about LDN."